Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: The HiEve dataset

 \subsection{HiEve Statistics}

 Our dataset contains 32 video sequences mostly longer than 900 frames.
-Their total length is 33 minutes and 18 seconds. \autoref{table:comprision} shows the basic statistics of our HiEve dataset: it has 49,820 frames, 1,302,481 bounding-box annotations, 2,687 track annotations, 1,099,357 human pose annotations, and 56,643 action annotations, being the largest scale human-centric dataset to our knowledge.
+Their total length is 33 minutes and 18 seconds. \autoref{table:comprision} shows the basic statistics of our HiEve dataset: It contains 49,820 frames, a record number of poses (1,099,357), the largest number of action instances (56,643) under complex events, as well as one of the largest numbers of trajectories (2,687) lasting for longer time (with an average trajectory length of 485 frames).

 To further illustrate the characteristics of our dataset, we conduct the following statistical analysis.